 Iceland certainly is different and the old adage that people on islands grow up a little out of the ordinary certainly holds true here.
 In a land where you don't throw rocks for fear of hitting the little goblins that hide under rocks, holds surprises around every corner.
 You could certainly say the same about the landscape and unusual history.

-The settlement began in the eye eight hundreds which took advantage of the Gulf Stream any country seems like of flavor of the month right now it's Iceland.
+The settlement began in the eight hundreds which, at the time took advantage of the warm Gulf Stream.
+If any country seems like of flavor of the month right now it's Iceland.
 It seems you can hardly open a travel magazine or newspaper without hearing more about Iceland.
-Iceland's music is everywhere as other wonderful pictures you see of glaciers, and the spectacular scenery.
+Iceland's music is everywhere as other wonderful pictures you see of glaciers and the spectacular scenery.
 But what's the best way to approach a visit?

 Many people take the ring road right around Iceland.
-This is a 1300 km trip, and while you can only travel at 50 kilometers an hour and 80 kilometers an hour out of town there is too much to see, and you would not want to travel faster faster.
-The roads are not in great condition and you need to take care especially in the Highlands however this remains one of the best ways to see the country.
+This is a 1300 km trip, and while you can only travel at 50 kilometers an hour and 80 kilometers an hour out of town there is too much to see, and you would not want to travel faster.
+The roads are not in great condition and you need to take care especially in the Highlands, however, this remains one of the best ways to see the country.

-Reykjavik is a great place to start a journey which will take you around the black sand beaches of ring road.
+Reykjavik is a great place to start a journey which will take you to the black sand beaches of the ring road.
 There are scores of thermal pools complete with slides and kids' activities here in the capital and hundreds more across the country to look forward to.

 Amazingly Iceland has only a population of about 300,000 with most being in Reykjavík.
 This is also where most flights will fly into.
 (Worth noting is the current special from North America where you can get a free stopover here if you are traveling to Europe).

-Many folk then like to travel in a counter-clockwise direction travelling to the town of Selfoss and the Geyser of Gullfoss.
-And and continue on past the volcanoes and the black sand beaches.
+Many folk then like to travel in a counterclockwise direction travelling to the town of Selfoss and the Geyser of Gullfoss.
+And continue on past the volcanoes and the black sand beaches.

 40 miles out of the city is the Blue Lagoon with its characteristic white mud.
 We always cherish the opportunity for our little one to enjoy a good frolic in the mud but the prices are a little expensive for what largely seems like marketing hype here.
 Fortunately the water is shallow enough for most kids to play and touch the bottom.